jasonbarbee/dnac-bulk/README.md

 * Open a github issue if you have one, or submit a pull request and I'll review it.
 We have 300 switches or so left to go, so if you think it's useful, I might add it.
 * Long term, once Cisco publishes a real DNA API, this tool may become obsolete.

+# TODO
+* Use filename as the import switchname instead of parameter.
+* Remove switch name from CSV.
+* Remove the voice vlan markings in config file and use CSV to understand voice vlans
+* Simplify CSV formatting.

 # Credits
 Netcopa Project
 https://github.com/cidrblock/netcopa